HellicarAndLewis/RedLeaf/README.md

 - *useColors:* if activated the energy bursts will use random hue instead of pure white

 - *testStateMillis:* duration of each test state in milliseconds

+- *muted:* mutes the output on the wall

 Audio